LiquidLogic-Tech/LiquidLink/README.md

 We’ve extended the possible features to our profile NFT on contract side and build the all-in-one Defi tool platform to highlight the role of the profile Soul Bond NFT.

-Instead of tracking the point for each protocol, from now on, each NFT can allow storing kinds of assets, recording customized data for each protocol & different assets and support social related activities.
+Instead of tracking the point for each protocol, from now on, each NFT can allow storing kinds of assets, recording customized data for each protocol & different assets, and supporting social-related activities.

 - Profile
-    - Each address can only have single unique profile NFT as a Soul Bond NFT.
+    - Each address can only have a single unique profile NFT as a Soul Bond NFT.
     - Bounded with your bios and multiple social links.
 - POP ( Protocol Owned Points )
-    - Each protocol can setup their desired & customized data schema for each profile and quantify these actions off-chain as a point system.
+    - Each protocol can set up its desired & customized data schema for each profile and quantify these actions off-chain as a point system.
-    - Each points under different category is handled separately and internally, meaning points generated from different protocols is untouchable, only registered protocol and profile owner can modify the data & consume the point. this design guarantee the security, decentralization and ownership to points.
+    - Each points under different category is handled separately and internally, meaning points generated from different protocols is untouchable, only registered protocol and profile owner can modify the data & consume the point.
+This design guarantees the security, decentralization, and ownership of points.
 - Assets Management
-    - Each profile NFT can be top up with diverse assets to compatible with future possible features
+    - Each profile NFT can be topped up with diverse assets to compatible with future possible features
 - SocialFi Element
-    - Different profile NFT can be granted with different relationship to support future social feature such as following & referral.
+    - Different profile NFTs can be granted with different relationships to support future social features such as following & referral.

 ## Partnerships and Integrations
-- Integration with Sui ecocsystem
+- Integration with Sui ecosystem
     - Bucket Protocol
     - Aftermath
     - Cetus